department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

 A link is a navigation element that can appear alone, inline, or in a group with other links.
-A link can be used with an icon to trigger a download, such as a PDF, but in general links go places when clicked.
+A link can be used to trigger a download, such as a PDF, but in general links go places when clicked.

 ## Examples

 ### Standard link

-### Download link (with icon)
+### Download link

+A download link may be accompanied by an icon for emphasis.
+Download link text must include the name of the file to be downloaded in parentheses.

 ### Action link

 ### Link groups

-Groups of links can be styled differently depending on their context.
+Groups of links are styled differently depending on their context.

+**On this page jump links**

+This component allows the user to quickly navigate to specific sections within a long page of content.
+See [On this page jump links](https://design.va.gov/components/on-this-page-jump-links) for more details.

+{% include storybook-preview.html height="250px" story="components-va-on-this-page--default" %}

 **Major links**